Create and track Milestones in Jira

 When assigning work to individual team members, be sure to take into account their current workload.
 Overtaxing team members can lead to decreased productivity and potential burnout.
 The Capacity view in the Team panel will help you to identify when overall capacity is not balanced.
 Capacity reports will help to summarize the results.

-If you’re looking to add a new project or workstream to your schedule, use the capacity view to determine if you have the available resources.
+If you want to add a new project or workstream to your schedule, use the capacity view to determine if you have the available resources.
 This view quickly shows you which teams have free slots, so you can plan accordingly.

 All of the tips use data from Activity Timeline.
 We’d love for you to give it a try for free if you haven’t tried it before.
 Discover more useful information about ActivityTimeline features, Schedule a Demo, or Start a Free Trial on the Atlassian Marketplace!